It’s time to test real-time collaboration!

 Test Handbook 📘

 Merging of Test Handbook in GithubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/

 For the last few weeks, a good number of test contributors embarked on the journey of reviewing our new Test Handbook based on GitHub.
 The Process has been concluded successfully with the merging.